Septic Services in Killeen, TX

 Bell County sits where the Texas Blackland Prairie meets the Grand Prairie limestone plain, creating two distinct soil challenges for septic systems.

 Eastern Bell County (toward Temple and Belton) has deep Houston Black clay with extreme shrink-swell properties.
-According to the USDA Soil Survey, Houston Black clay develops cracks more than 4 inches wide and 12 inches deep that stay open 90 to 150 days per year during dry conditions.
 This clay drains slowly, saturating drain fields and shortening their lifespan.
 It also shifts seasonally, cracking older concrete tanks.

 Western Bell County (toward Copperas Cove and Gatesville) has shallower soils over Cretaceous limestone and caliche.
 Shallow bedrock limits drain field depth, and many western properties require engineered systems or raised mound designs.